-Hugh is recommended in both the Legal 500, 2021 and Chambers Guide 2020.
+Hugh is recommended in both the Legal 500, 2023 and Chambers Guide 2024.
 He is a commercial chancery practitioner with a very active practice centred on land and finance, trade, business and technology.
-He has an extensive track record in loss recovery in professional negligence and title reconstruction, fraud, tracing and asset recovery including related freezing orders.
+He has an extensive track record in loss recovery in professional negligence, title reconstruction and fraud.

 His practice extends also to company auditors’ and tax advisers’ negligence and private client claims.